 The Convention of Biological Diversity (CBD)

-The CBD, which is ratified by over 180 countries including the Netherlands affects all living genetic resources collected since 1993, thus including microbial strains.
-The Convention gives sovereign rights to the country of origin and aims at fair and equitable benefit sharing, especially with regard to the country of origin in the case of successful economic exploiting of these genetic resources.
-It requires a Prior Informed Consent (PIC) from depositors, and a Material Transfer Agreement (MTA) or Mutually Agreed Terms (MAT) from clients.
-Although the implications for depositors, culture collections and clients are not always clear, and appropriate institutions often not in place, efforts are being undertaken to reach a workable solution.
+The CBD, which entered into force on December 29th, 1993, has been ratified by over 190 countries (‘ the Parties’), including the Netherlands.
+It affects all living genetic resources collected since 1993, thus including microbial strains.
+The Convention recognizes the sovereign rights of countries over their own biological resources, and aims at fair and equitable sharing of benefits arising from the utilisation of genetic resources and associated traditional knowledge, especially with regard to the country of origin in the case of successful economic exploiting of these genetic resources.